joshhaddock88/cookie-stand/checklist.md

 - [ ] The header row and footer row are each created in their own stand-alone function
 NOTE: Please use a header cell for both the header row ( containing store hours ), and the footer row ( hourly and grand totals across all stores ).

+I need to create a header for each index of 'Hours'.

 ## Home Page
 1. [ ] A custom Google font for highlights
 2. [ ] a specified standard sans-serif web font for data.